Spectra of subdivision-vertex join and subdivision-edge join of two graphs: Introduction

 \begin{defn} {\em The \emph{subdivision-edge join} of two vertex disjoint graphs $G_1$ and $G_2$, denoted by $G_1\underline{\vee}G_2$, is the graph obtained from $\mathcal{S}(G_1)$ and $G_2$ by joining each vertex of $I(G_1)$ with every vertex of $V(G_2)$.} \end{defn}

 In \cite{kn:Indulal12}, the $A$-spectra of $G_1\dot{\vee}G_2$ (respectively, $G_1\underline{\vee}G_2$), when $G_1$ and $G_2$ are both regular graphs, were computed in terms of the $A$-spectra of $G_1$ and $G_2$.
-As an application, the author constructed infinite family of new integral graphs (Graphs with their spectra only integers).
+As an application, the author constructed infinite family of new integral graphs (graphs with their spectra only integers).

 In this paper, we determine the $A$-spectra of $G_1\dot{\vee} G_2$ (respectively, $G_1\underline{\vee} G_2$) for a regular graph $G_1$ and an arbitrary graph $G_2$ in terms of that of $G_1$ and $G_2$ (see Theorems \ref{SVAthm1} and \ref{SEAthm1}); this generalises \cite[Theorems 1.1 and 1.2]{kn:Indulal12}.
 We also determine the $L$-spectra and the $Q$-spectra of $G_1\dot{\vee} G_2$ (respectively, $G_1\underline{\vee} G_2$) for a regular graph $G_1$ and an arbitrary graph $G_2$ (see Theorems \ref{SVLthm1}, \ref{SVQthm1}, \ref{SELthm1} and \ref{SEQthm1}).
 As applications, our results on the spectra of $G_1\dot{\vee} G_2$ and $G_1\underline{\vee} G_2$ enable us to construct infinitely many pairs of cospectral graphs and help us to obtain the number of spanning trees and the Kirchhoff index of $G_1\dot{\vee}G_2$ and $G_1\underline{\vee}G_2$, respectively.